-The AIARE Instructor Training Course (ITC) is a five-day course that trains aspiring instructors to teach AIARE Awareness, Avalanche Rescue, AIARE 1, and AIARE 2 courses.
-Participants will learn how to work with a team under the indirect supervision of an AIARE Course Leader to ensure AIARE students meet the learning outcomes of the Decision Making in Avalanche Terrain Program.
+The AIARE Instructor Training Course (ITC) is a five-day course that trains aspiring instructors to teach Awareness, Avalanche Rescue, AIARE 1, and AIARE 2 courses.
+ITC Participants learn how to work with a team under the indirect supervision of an AIARE Course Leader to ensure students meet the learning outcomes of AIARE’s Decision Making in Avalanche Terrain Program.

 Participants will receive feedback on their instructional skills and risk management in an educational context.
 This course description and sample itinerary can help give an idea of what typically happens on a course.
 Individuals who successfully complete the course and meet AIARE Instructor qualifications will be able to apply for AIARE Instructor status.